WordPress Utilities

 </Columns>

-## Bulk Assistant
+## Content Assistant

-Bulk Assistant appears as an **Assistant** button next to **Add New** on supported post list screens.
+Content Assistant appears as an **Assistant** button next to **Add New** on supported post list screens.

 Use it when you want to update several posts, pages, or products in one run.
 It can update title, content, meta description, focus keyword, excerpt, tags, and URL slug.